Gunman kills 5 at Milwaukee brewery before taking his own life

 Molson Coors announced in October that it planned to close a Denver office as part of a restructuring to eliminate 400 to 500 jobs.
 The reorganization was to benefit Milwaukee, which was expected to see hundreds of corporate and support jobs relocated there.

 Before Wednesday’s shooting, there had been three mass killings nationwide in 2020, with 12 total victims.
 All have been shootings.
 In 2019, there were 44 mass killings, with 224 total victims.
-The Associated Press/USA TODAY/Northeastern University Mass Killings database tracks all U.S. homicides since 2006 involving four or more people killed over 24 hours regardless of weapon, location, victim-offender relationship or motive.
+The Associated Press/USA TODAY/Northeastern University Mass Killings database tracks all U.S. homicides since 2006 involving four or more people killed, not including the offender, over 24 hours regardless of weapon, location, victim-offender relationship or motive.

 The last mass shooting in the Milwaukee area was in August 2012, when white supremacist Wade Michael Page fatally shot six people and wounded four others at a Sikh temple in suburban Oak Creek.
 Page killed himself after being wounded in a shootout with police.
 The worst mass shooting in the area in the past 20 years was in 2005, when seven people were killed and four wounded at a church service in Brookfield, a Milwaukee suburb.
 The shooter killed himself.